Turn hour-long meetings into 3-minute recaps your team will actually watch

 30 seconds

-Drop in your Zoom, Teams, or Meet recording.
-Long meetings, multiple speakers, background noise - all fine. ngram works with whatever you have.
+Drop in your Zoom, Meet, or Teams recording.
+Long meetings, multiple speakers, background noise — all fine. ngram transcribes and identifies the key moments without a manual scrub through the footage.

 2